brandiStroud/MagicEightBall/README.md

 		randomAnswer();
 	}

+	// prompts the user for a questions and
+	// returns it
 	private static String prompt(Scanner scan){
 		System.out.println("Ask a question, and then press enter. . .");
 		return scan.nextLine();
 	}

-	private static void randomAnswer() {
+	// this method will choose an answer randomly private static void randomAnswer() {
 		// TODO Auto-generated method stub